The Project (Australian TV program): Hosts

-Former

 On 8 December 2013, it was announced that regular host Dave Hughes was leaving The Project in order to concentrate on his stand-up comedy routine with a national tour in 2014.
 For his final appearance on the show on 11 December, Hughes was given an emotional farewell by co-hosts Bickmore and Pickering.

 On 12 March 2014, Pickering announced that he would be leaving the show on 7 April 2014.
 McManus co-hosted the show from 18 August 2014 until the end of the year, alongside Helliar and Bickmore.
 McManus finished on the show on Thursday 4 December 2014.

 Gorgi Coghlan co-hosted the show on Friday nights until 2017, she was replaced by Lisa Wilkinson.
 Coghlan remained on the show as a panellist on Friday nights and as a regular fill-in presenter until May 2021.

 Hamish Macdonald regularly hosted The Sunday Project from 2016 to January 2019 until he was replaced by Peter van Onselen because of his Q+A filming commitments.
 Macdonald continued to feature as a panellist on the show, amongst his ABC commitments, and in June 2021 he announced that he would return as co-host of The Sunday Project in September 2021, while Peter van Onselen returned to his commitments as Network Ten's political editor.